swisscatplus/lab_doc.github.io/docs/Synthesis/Arksuite/index.md

 ## Core Concepts in ArkSuite

 ### Article
-- Represents a **general entity or material** used in experiments.
+- Represents a **general entity or material** used in experiments;
-- Acts as the **top-level definition** (e.g., “Solvent”, “Ligand”, “Substrate”).
+- Articles serve as template to generate products;
-- Articles serve as categories under which products are grouped.
+- Example: Article = “Solvent”;

 ### Product
-- A **specific instance** of an Article.
+- A **specific instance** of an Article;
-- Example: Article = “Solvent”; Product = “Toluene” or “THF”.
+- Products carry detailed information such as CAS, concentration or purity;
-- Products carry detailed information such as supplier, batch, and purity.
+- Example: Product = “Toluene”, “THF”.